 We are an internally managed, non-diversified closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
-We originate, structure and invest in senior secured term loans, mezzanine debt and selected equity securities primarily in privately-held middle market companies.
+We originate, structure and invest in senior secured term loans, mezzanine debt and selected equity securities in primarily privately-held middle market companies.
 We define the middle market as comprising companies with EBITDA of \$10 million to \$50 million and/or total debt of \$25 million to \$150 million.
 In addition to our middle market investment business, our wholly-owned portfolio company, Katonah Debt Advisors, manages CLO Funds that invest in broadly syndicated loans, high-yield bonds and other corporate credit instruments.
 We acquired Katonah Debt Advisors and certain related assets prior to our initial public offering from affiliates of Kohlberg & Co., a leading private equity firm focused on middle market investing.
-As of September 30, 2007, Katonah Debt Advisors had approximately \$2.1 billion of assets under management.
+As of June 30, 2007, Katonah Debt Advisors had approximately \$2.1 billion of assets under management.

-Our investment objective is to generate current income and capital appreciation from our investments.
+Our investment objective is to generate current income and capital appreciation from the investments made by our middle market investment business in senior secured first and second lien term loans, mezzanine debt and selected equity investments primarily in privately-held middle market companies.
 We also expect to continue to receive distributions of recurring fee income and to generate capital appreciation from our investment in the asset management business of Katonah Debt Advisors.
-Our investment portfolio as well as the investment portfolios of the CLO Funds in which we have invested and the investment portfolios of the CLO Funds managed by Katonah Debt Advisors consist exclusively of credit instruments and other securities issued by corporations and do not include any asset backed securities secured by commercial mortgages, residential mortgages or other consumer borrowings.
+Other than our equity investments, our investment portfolio as well as the investment portfolios of the CLO Funds in which we have invested and the investment portfolios of the CLO Funds managed by Katonah Debt Advisors consist exclusively of credit instruments issued by corporations and do not include any asset backed securities secured by commerical mortgages, residential mortgages or other consumer borrowings.

-As a RIC, we intend to distribute to our stockholders substantially all of our net investment company income, because to maintain our qualification as a RIC, we must, among other things, meet certain source-of-income, asset diversification and distribution requirements.
-Provided we qualify as a RIC, we generally will not have to pay corporate-level taxes on any of our income and gain that we distribute to our stockholders.
+As a RIC, we intend to distribute to our stockholders substantially all of our net investment company income, because to qualify for treatment as a RIC, we must, among other things, meet certain source-of-income, asset diversification and distribution requirements.
+Provided we qualify as a RIC, we generally will not have to pay corporate-level taxes on any of our income and gains that we distribute to our stockholders.